DDAZZA/CI-Status/README.markdown

 ========

 The applicaiton provides a way to find out the status of builds on a jenkins ci server without having to visit the page.
-The application creates a status icon for each build displaying its status.

-For most Linux users with they will also get a notification when the status of one of the builds.
+This is done by displaying a status icon for each build showing its status.
+For most Linux users they will also get a notification when the status of a build changes.

 Dependencies/Requirements
 -----------